merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 {:.notice}
 Most things you did so far (creating a contigs database, profiling your BAM files, merging them, etc) required you to work on a server.
 But `anvi-interactive` will require you to download the merged directory, and your contigs databases to your own computer, because `anvi-interactive` uses a browser to interact with you.
 If you don't want to download anything, you can use dig an SSH tunnel to use your server to run `anvi-interactive`, and the browser on your computer to interact with it.
 See the post on **[visualizing from a server]({% post_url anvio/2015-11-28-visualizing-from-a-server %})**.

-This is the simplest way to run the interactive interface on your merge anvi'o profile:
+This is the simplest way to run the interactive interface on your merged anvi'o profile:

 {% highlight bash %}
 $ anvi-interactive -p SAMPLES-MERGED/PROFILE.db -c contigs.db